freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-basic-string-and-array-methods-by-building-a-music-player/6555d8faed60b9d3e4a6cefb.md

 # --description--

-Use `const` and arrow syntax to define a function called `setPlayButtonAccessibleText`.

 To make the application more accessible, it is important that the play button describes the current song or the first song in the playlist.

 Start by creating an empty arrow function called `setPlayButtonAccessibleText`.